 Trisha M. Benson

-Trisha M. Benson is a distinguished litigator specializing in the defense of claims related to employment practices liability, employment law, professional liability (including architect and engineering liability and accountant liability), and commercial litigation.
+Trisha M. Benson is a distinguished litigator specializing in the defense of claims related to employment practices liability, employment law, professional liability (including architect and engineering liability, accountant liability and cyber liability), and commercial litigation.

 Ms. Benson has valuable experience representing and counseling employers in the defense of race, religious, national origin, age, sex, and disability discrimination, retaliation, and harassment claims.
 She has successfully defended claims brought under the Family and Medical Leave Act, the Michigan Elliott-Larsen Civil Rights Act, Title VII, the Americans with Disabilities Act, and the Fair Labor Standards Act, as well as related tort claims.
 Ms. Benson works closely with clients to develop sound business and employment practices and policies, including employee manuals and employment application forms.